grimnebulin/emacs-kanji-quiz/README.md

 any space character (those matching the regular expression `\s-`, or the Unicode character IDEOGRAPHIC SPACE, U+3000).

-The remaining lines of each paragraph--that is, the are the English definition of the term.
+The remaining lines of each paragraph are the English definition of the term.
 The definition may extend over any number of lines.

 If the number of provided readings does not match the number of kanji in the term, an error will be signaled when the terms are parsed.

+Terms which consist of multiple kanji characters whose pronunciation is represented by a single group of furigana—for example, 今日 (きょう, kyō; "today")—are not yet supported.

 ## Examples